-Staff & Student Wellbeing:
+Staff & Student Wellbeing :

-The Safeguarding provision for all students and staff at One In A Million Free School (OIAMFS) has developed extensively during the last school year.
-Practices in all areas are more efficient and, in partnership with a raft of external agencies, support young people in safeguarding themselves or knowing how and where to access appropriate support.
+The Safeguarding provision for all students and staff at One In A Million Free School (OIAMFS) has continued to develop.
+School works in partnership with a raft of external agencies, supporting young people in safeguarding themselves or knowing how and where to access appropriate support.

 In order that the school could confirm the progress it felt it had secured in this area, the internationally recognised Safeguarding Alliance were invited into school to conduct an audit around the range and quality of the school's safeguarding provision.
+Following the extensive safeguarding audit, conducted during July 2021, OIAMFS have actioned the areas for improvement and as a result, the Safeguarding Award for Excellence was presented to the school during the 2021/22 school year.